Frames Issue 12, Winter 2017

 - Early documentary forms and the history of documentary innovations

-- The influence of older horror films on contemporary works
+- The influence of older documentary films on contemporary works

 We seek abstracts for our features section (5,000-7,000 words) and our POV section (1,000-3,000 words) as well as video contributions enquiring the proposed topics.